cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 In this collaborative effort between IOG and ObsidianSystems, we are pushing the frontiers of using Hydra in payment use cases.
-It will lower the entry barrier for developers and ultimately users to leverage the Hydra Layer 2 for sending and receiving ada and Cardano native assets with very low fees and sub-second finality.
+It will lower the entry barrier for developers and ultimately users to leverage Hydra L2 for sending and receiving ada and Cardano native assets with very low fees and sub-second finality.